-- All Network Integration Service ARR requests must pass a Simultaneous Feasibility Test before being given PJM approval. - PJM can approve all, part, or none of the ARR request based on the results of the Simultaneous Feasibility Test. - The path for each Network Integration Service ARR is defined from specific active historical generation resources or Qualified Replacement Resources to the Energy Settlement Area in the Transmission Zone or other designated Load Aggregation Zone.
+- All Network Integration Service ARR requests must pass a Simultaneous Feasibility Test before being given PJM approval. - PJM can approve all, part, or none of the ARR request based on the results of the Simultaneous Feasibility Test. - The path for each Network Integration Service ARR is defined from specific active historical generation resources or Qualified Replacement Resources to the Energy Settlement Area in the Transmission Zone or other designated Load Aggregation Zone, or other sources and sinks as defined in each stage of the ARR Allocation.
 If the path of the ARR is to the Residual Metered Load aggregation zone, the participant can elect to have its ARRs allocated to the aggregate load buses in the Transmission Zone. - The total ARRs for an active historical generation resource or Qualified Replacement Resource to the LSE load cannot be greater than the MW amount of the resource that was assigned to the LSEs on a pro-rata basis. - A participant's total ARR amount to a transmission zone or load aggregation zone cannot exceed the participant's total network load in that zone or load aggregation zone. - ARRs are specified to the nearest 0.1 MW.